TheNovi/Utano/README.md

 - Install python (3.7 or newer)
 - Install [vlc player](https://www.videolan.org/vlc/index.cs.html)
 - Get this repo
-- Install pipfile (requirements.txt coming soon)
+- Install pipfile (or install all packages in requirements.txt)
-- To `conf.json` write your full path to the folder with music (for more info about config file read further).
+- Make a file named `conf.json` and write your full path to the folder with music, to it (for more info about config file read further).
 - You may also need to edit some default paths in `main.py`'s conf variable and default path to `conf.json` itself (first line after "if main")
 - Run `main.py`
 - If there was any issue while following these steps, or program doesn't run at all.
 Please don't hesitate to write a [issue](https://github.com/TheNovi/Utano/issues) (I'm too lazy to properly test this)